Personal Accident Insurance

 Is Personal Accident Insurance Right for Me?

-1 Covered services/treatments must be the result of a covered accident or sickness as defined in the group policy/certificate.
-See your Disclosure Statement or Outline of Coverage/Disclosure Document for full details.
+1 Covered services/treatments must be the result of an accident or sickness as defined in the certificate.

 METLIFE’S PERSONAL ACCIDENT INSURANCE IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
 The policy is not intended to be a substitute for medical coverage and certain states may require the insured to have medical coverage to enroll for the coverage.
 The policy or its provisions may vary or be unavailable in some states.
 Like most group accident and health insurance policies, policies offered by MetLife may include waiting periods and contain certain exclusions, limitations and terms for keeping them in force.
 For complete details of coverage and availability, please refer to the group policy form GPNP12-AX or contact MetLife.